Nursing at Seattle Children’s

 Elizabeth Thomas Legacy Nursing Scholarship

-The goal of the Elizabeth Thomas Legacy Scholarship is to increase the diversity of registered nurses in the Washington, Alaska, Montana and Idaho (WAMI) region.
+The goal of the Elizabeth Thomas Legacy Scholarship is to increase the diversity of registered nurses in Washington, Alaska, Montana and Idaho (WAMI) region.
 The scholarship will recognize those who demonstrate excellence and commitment to improving the care and well-being of children and their families here at Seattle Children’s and in the WAMI region.

-The award may be used to help with tuition and fees for people preparing to become nurses and/or advancing their nursing skills through graduate-level education.
+The award may be used to help with tuition and fees for people preparing to become nurses and/or advancing their nursing skills through graduate level education.

 These scholarships reflect Seattle Children’s commitment to assist with the economic barriers that prevent some students from pursuing nursing careers.